casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 ```

 ## Querying the Network Status
 You need to get the newest state root hash to view the network status because it has changed with the deploy.
 The account hash remains the same since you are using the same account.
-Follow [View network state](../erc20/deploy#view-the-network-status) to execute this step with the new state root hash.
+Follow the [View network state](../erc20/deploy#view-the-network-status) to execute this step with the new state root hash.

 ## Verifying the Deploy